Avoiding Flawed

 What would happen if real evidence and scientific

-tools got into the hands on of millions of kids?
+got into the hands on of millions of kids?

 Enthusiast, involved, motivated students,